heptarch/heptarch.github.io/drafts/demon.md

  that his spirit fled into the air on Solomon's return.
 Perhaps he tired of the game and longed for freedom...
-In the Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and cast into the sea."
+In the Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and cast into the sea.
+Like us!"
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"